linjonathan/linjonathan.github.io/_pages/research.md

 For real-time, large-ensemble tropical cyclone forecasts, see [tcs.mit.edu](http://tcs.mit.edu).

-### In Peer Review
+### In Prep.
+Lin J. [What is the predictability of point-wise tropical cyclone wind speed?].

+### Publications
 Lin J., Emanuel K (2022).
 [Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks](https://arxiv.org/abs/2204.02379).
-Submitted to *Journal of Atmospheric Science*.
+Accepted to *Journal of Atmospheric Science*.

-### Publications

 Lin J., Emanuel K. (2022).
 [On the Effect of Surface Friction and Upward Radiation of Energy on Equatorial Waves](https://journals.ametsoc.org/view/journals/atsc/aop/JAS-D-21-0199.1/JAS-D-21-0199.1.xml). *Journal of Atmospheric Science*, 79(3):837-857.